 Ithaca War MemorialPrint Page

-Ithaca War Memorial honours the 130 local men who died on active service during World War One.
+A monument commemorates the 130 local men who died in service or were killed in action in World War One.

 |Address:||Enoggera Terrace, Ithaca War Memorial Park, Paddington, 4064|

 |Actual Event STart Date:||04-August-1914|

 |Actual Event End Date:||28-June-1919|

 |Monument Manufacturer:||A. H. Thurlow (Brisbane, QLD)|